AS Val and VSS Vintorez: Development

+The VSS Vintorez was based on the RG-036 prototype that was designed in 1981 by TsNIITochMash.
+Further development of the VSS Vintorez was carried out in parallel with the AS Val, to provide a suppressed sniper rifle for Spetsnaz undercover or clandestine units and capable of defeating NATO body armour at ranges up to 400 m with as little noise as possible.

-The AS Val can trace its origins back to the 1960 U-2 incident, where the Soviets captured US Air Force pilot Gary Powers alongside his equipment, including a suppressed pistol, which impressed them enough to issue a requirement for similar Soviet weapon.
+The AS Val can trace its origins back to the 1960 U-2 incident, where the Soviets captured a US Air Force pilot (Gary Powers) alongside his equipment, including a suppressed pistol, which impressed them enough to issue a requirement for a similar Soviet weapon.
 The captured pistol was examined by the TsNIITochMash at Klimovsk by a team of designers that included G. Petropavlov, Yu Krulov, V. Sabelinikov, A. Neougodev, A. Deryagin, A. Khinikadze, I. Kas'yanov, P. Serdyukov, V. Petrov, and V. Levchenko.
 They pioneered the development of suppressed weapons and specialized ammunition in Russia.

 With increasing tensions between the West and the Soviet Union during the late 1970s and 1980s, and both the United States and the USSR locked in a war between proxies, the KGB and GRU ordered the development of small arms suitable for covert operations around the world and in 1981, weapon designers P. I. Serdyukov and V. F. Krasnikov of TsNIITochMash began working on a combination of a new suppressed rifle and subsonic cartridge.

-Development of the VSS Vintorez was carried out in parallel with the AS Val, to provide a suppressed sniper rifle for Spetsnaz undercover or clandestine units and capable of defeating NATO body armour at ranges up to 400 m with little noise as possible.